Mastodon

 Opening a console in your terminal

 SSH-ing into the console is the best, however virsh allows you to get access to a console within the virtual machine automatically.
-Meaning you can copy paste commands.
+Meaning you can copy paste commands seamlessly from your system.

 virsh consoloe debian13-devops